 Where a longer term loan may have higher interest rates and fees, and take a lengthier time to pay off, a short term loan may present more cost-savings over time.
 Sometimes people set long term goals and apply for long term loans to achieve their end result, such as buying a home.
 However, even long term goals may be broken down into steps and funded through short term loans.

 The purpose of the loan often determines the loan duration, as does affordability of monthly repayments.
-Short term loans are sometimes used where there are income delays, such as in meeting business operating costs while waiting on payment of outstanding invoices or to pay bills before wages are received.
+Short term loans in the UK are sometimes used where there are income delays, such as in meeting business operating costs while waiting on payment of outstanding invoices or to pay bills before wages are received.